Waavi/mailman/readme.md

 	Mailman::make('emails.basic')->to...->later(5)                 // Send email after 5 seconds.
 	Mailman::make('emails.basic')->to...->laterOn(5, 'queue_name')

-### Fake sending an email
+### Fake sending email

-During development, you may not wish for emails to be sent.
-You may configure the pretend option to true in app/mail.php to log emails instead of sending them.
+If you are using Laravel's Homestead, the recommend way would be to install [MailCatcher](http://blog.bobbyallen.me/2014/10/21/installing-mailcatcher-support-in-laravel-homestead/), however you can also set the pretend option to true in the mail.php config file.

 ### Get the email as a string